OllieSteam/OllieSteam/README.md

 - 👋 Hi, I’m @OllieSteam
 - 👀 I’m interested in Open Source Inteligence & Implementation of AI in OSINT
 - 🌱 I’m currently studying BSc Computer Science
-- 💞️ I’m looking to collaborate on OSI in warfare
+- 💞️ I’m looking to collaborate on OSINT in warfare
 - 📫 reach me on github

 <!---